What are the risk factors for vaginal cancer?

 HPV can be passed from one person to another during skin-to-skin contact.
 One way HPV is spread is through sex, including vaginal and anal intercourse and even oral sex.

-Up to 90% of vaginal cancers and pre-cancers (vaginal intraepithelial neoplasia -- VAIN) are linked to infection with HPV.
+Up to 9 of every 10 vaginal cancers and pre-cancers (vaginal intraepithelial neoplasia – VAIN) are linked to infection with HPV.

 Vaccines have been developed to help prevent infection with some types of HPV.
 Right now, 2 different HPV vaccines have been approved for use in the United States by the Food and Drug Administration (FDA): Gardasil® and Cervarix®.
 These are discussed in more detail later in this document.